EnjSadman/unicorn_power/README.md

-Test Project to Unicorn Power
+# Test Project to Unicorn Power

 ----------------------------

-Test project for unicorn power was made by me using React.
+# Test project for unicorn power was made by me using React.

 [DEMO LINK](https://enjsadman.github.io/unicorn_power/)

 ---------------------------

-Description
+# Description

 This is page of website that sells some kind of companies in United Kingdom of Great Britain.

 --------------------------

-Local development
+# Local development

 Dependencies:
 Node v12.16.3 and higher
 NPM v6.14.4 and higher
+Typescript
+SASS
+Fontawesome

 ---------------------------------

-Installing:
+# Installing:

 Fork and clone this repository